JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 ---
-title: The Friday Backup Audit: Because Hope Is Not a Strategy
+title: "The Friday Backup Audit: Because Hope Is Not a Strategy"
 date: 2025-12-12T08:00:00Z
 draft: false
 tags: